-Labor has been treated as a ﬁxed cost, since most labor on Iowa farms is supplied by the operator, family or permanent hired labor.
+Labor has been treated as a ﬁxed cost because most labor on Iowa farms is supplied by the operator, family or permanent hired labor.
 However, when deciding among alternative crops, labor should be considered a variable cost.
-The wage rate used here is $13.00 per hour.
+The wage rate used here is $15.25 per hour.
 The hours assumed per crop are presented in the budgets.
 The hours per crop acre include not only the ﬁeld work but also time for maintenance, travel and other activities related to crop production.
 The land charge is based on rent equivalent.
 Owned land may require a greater or lesser cash outlay.

 In the short run, cash income must be sufﬁcient to pay cash costs, including seed, fertilizer, chemicals, insurance, cash rent and hired labor, as well as machinery fuel and repairs and interest on operating capital.
 In the long run, income should be sufﬁcient to pay all costs of production for resources to be used in their most proﬁtable alternative.

 Machinery costs reﬂect both new and used equipment.
-The machine operations assumed are based on the 2000 Crop Production Practices Survey conducted by the Iowa Agricultural Statistics Service.
-Further information on this survey can be obtained by contacting the author.
+The machine operations assumed are based on the 2000 Crop Production Practices Survey conducted by the Iowa Agricultural Statistics Service and Iowa State University Extension and Outreach publication Estimating the Field Capacity of Farm Machines (AgDM File A3-24).
 The Estimated Machinery Costs table can be used to budget other tillage and harvesting systems.

 Estimates represent typical costs and are only intended to be guidelines.
 Actual costs will vary considerably and can be entered in the column for "Your Estimates."
-Electronic spreadsheets for developing crop production budgets are available on the Ag Decision Maker website, www.extension.iastate.edu/agdm.
+Electronic spreadsheets for developing crop production budgets are available on the Ag Decision Maker website.

 Alejandro Plastina, extension economist, 515-294-6160, email@example.com